 - 1. Where costs are submitted by service providers for commingled materials, allocation of costs for each material is based on a cost allocation model informed by composition audits, cost allocation studies and other analyses to identify the relative cost share for each material.
 This cost allocation will be modified in future periods should data compiled during program operation identify more appropriate cost drivers. - 2.
 The costs associated with managing containers used to deliver MHSW to MHSW collection sites are included in MHSM stewards' fees. - 3.
-The costs associated with managing empty MHSW containers within the municipal Blue Box system are included in Blue Box stewards' fees.
+The costs associated with managing empty MHSW containers within the municipal Blue Box system are included in Blue Box stewards' fees. - 4.
+Where Stewards are not required to report MHSM Supplied into the Ontario market under the Rules for Stewards, costs will be allocated to Stewards in proportion to the relative quantities of MHSW Materials collected (return share).
+Stewardship Ontario will calculate the return share for each Steward by dividing the weight of MHSW Material identified for each Steward that has been collected by the total weight of MHSW Material identified for all Stewards of that MHSM Category that has been collected, then multiplying the quotient by one hundred percent.
+The fees charged to each Steward identified will be calculated by

-&lt;sup>10 Commingled materials are two or more materials packed together.
+&lt;sup>18 Commingled materials are two or more materials packed together.